Woman tossed off sightseeing cruise over alleged groping

-(WFLA) A Port Richey, Florida woman was tossed off a sightseeing cruise Friday after passengers say she groped them.
+PORTY RICKEY, Fla.
+(WFLA) – A Port Richey, Florida woman was tossed off a sightseeing cruise Friday after passengers say she groped them.

 “Lady came on the boat.
 She was being, very, very unruly.
 Started touching people and you just can’t do that.
 You can’t sexually harass people,” said Captain Angelo, who didn’t give his last name.